openshwprojects/OpenBK7231T_App/README.md

 - WiFi LED - special LED to indicate WLan connection state.
 LED states are following: LED on = client mode successfully connected to your Router.
 Half a second blink - connecting to your router, please wait (or connection problem).
 Fast blink (200ms) - open access point mode.
 In safe mode (after failed boots), LED might not work.
 - DigitalInput - this is a simple digital input pin, it sets the linked channel to current logical value on it, just like digitalRead( ) from Arduino.
 This input has a internal pull up resistor.
 - DigitalInput_n (as above but inversed)
+- ToggleChannelOnToggle - this pin will toggle target channel when a value on this pin changes (with debouncing). you can connect simple two position switch here and swapping the switch will toggle target channel relay on or off

 # Safe mode